RN-BSN Bachelor of Science

 Accredited by the Commission on Collegiate Nursing Education (CCNE), the Harrison bachelor’s degree in nursing is designed to meet the needs of professional registered nurses who are currently employed.

-Our RN to BSN courses give you flexible learning options, with classes being offered on our Indianapolis-East campus or through distance learning in our 100% online RN to BSN degree program.
+Our RN to BSN courses give you flexible learning options, with classes being offered on through distance learning in our 100% online RN to BSN degree program.

 Even in our distance learning nursing program, you’ll receive the personal support you need.
 All of our online classes have specialized mentorship from MSN-prepared instructors.